Preclinical SPECT: Spatial resolution

 The exact size, shape and material of the pinhole are important to obtain good imaging characteristics and is a subject of collimator design optimization studies via e.g. use of Monte Carlo simulations.

-Modern preclinical SPECT scanners based on pinhole imaging can reach up to 0.25 mm spatial or 0.015μL volumetric resolution for in vivo mouse imaging.
+Modern preclinical SPECT scanners based on pinhole imaging can reach up to 0.25 mm spatial or 0.015 μL volumetric resolution for in vivo mouse imaging.

 Detection efficiency

 The detection efficiency or sensitivity of a preclinical pinhole SPECT system is determined by:

 S – detection efficiency (sensitivity), de-effective pinhole diameter with penetration, N – total number of pinholes, rc – collimator radius (e.g. object-to-pinhole distance).

 The sensitivity can be improved by: